townba/bocfel/Quetzal.md

 `Scrn` chunk will be updated to a new version with better V6 window support.

+# Autosaves

+Bocfel provides an autosave feature, which saves the game if the interpreter is shut down (without `@quit` having been called), to be restored upon the next start.
+Saves created through the autosave mechanism are identical to meta saves, but with added chunks.

+In order to continue the session in as similar a way as it was when it left off, three new chunks are defined to handle state which must persist for autosaves, but which must not persist for other saves.

 ## The `Rand` Chunk

 If the random number generator is in predicable mode (i.e. `@random` has been called with a negative value), the current state of the PRNG will be stored in the `Rand` chunk for autosaves.
 If the game is in random mode, then this chunk is omitted.
-For non-autosaves, this chunk is always omitted.
 Random state is stored as follows:

 * PRNG type (16-bit) - The only supported PRNG type is Xorshift32,
                        which has a type of 0.